Pale-Gray/BlockGame-OpenTK/README.md

 # BlockGame-OpenTK
 A vision and in-progress voxel-based game

+## For Playtesters

+Please submit any issues you find!!
+They are very helpful for me and the game!!

 ## About

 My game is going to be similar to Minecraft, but with added features and implementations that strive away from Minecraft itself